 HARRIS Family History

-In Greek, it is a reduced form of the Greek personal name Kharalambos, composed of the elements khara meaning ‘joy’ and lambein ‘to shine’.
-In Jewish, it is an Americanised form of any of various like-sounding Jewish names, perhaps as an anglicised form of Aaron.
+In American Jewish communities it is an Americanised form of any of various like-sounding Jewish names, and as such it is perhaps an anglicised form of Aaron.

 1881, 1891 Census